inspec/inspec-alicloud/docs-chef-io/content/alicloud_ram_policy.md

 #### have_statement

 Examines the list of statements contained in the policy and passes if at least one of the statements matches.
-This matcher does _not_ interpret the policy in a request authorization context, as Alicloud does when a request processed.
+This matcher does _not_ interpret the policy in a request authorization context, as Alibaba Cloud does when a request processed.
 Rather, `have_statement` examines the literal contents of the RAM policy, and reports on what is present (or absent, when used with `should_not`).

 `have_statement` accepts the following criteria to search for matching statements.
 If any statement matches all the criteria, the test is successful.
 All keys in criteria may be used as Titlecase or lowercase, string or symbol.
 Values must be in the expected case.

 * `Action` - Expresses the requested operation.
-Acceptable literal values are any Alicloud operation name, including the '*' wildcard character. `Action` may also use a list of Alicloud operation names.
+Acceptable literal values are any Alibaba Cloud operation name, including the '*' wildcard character. `Action` may also use a list of Alibaba Cloud operation names.
 * `Effect` - Expresses if the operation is permitted.
 Acceptable values are 'Deny' and 'Allow'.
 * `Sid` - A user-provided string identifier for the statement.
 * `Resource` - Expresses the operation's target.
 Acceptable values are ARNs, including the '*' wildcard. `Resource` may also use a list of ARN values.